 This option strike gives you the right to buy the shares at $130 per share with absolutely limited risk.
 IWM has not been that low since November.

-The July option has two and a half months for BULLISH development.
-An 82 Delta on this strike means the option will behave much like the IWM ETF.
+The November option has three months for BULLISH development.
+An 76 Delta on this strike means the option will behave much like the IWM ETF.

 The maximum loss is limited to the $1000 or less paid per option contract.
 A stop loss at half of the premium paid puts the exposure at about $500.

 The upside, on the other hand, is unlimited.